Thursday - Time: TBD - Nissan Stadium - Nashville - Nashville, TN

 Saturday - 06:00 pm - Nissan Stadium - Nashville - Nashville, TN

-Friday - Time: TBD - Lincoln Financial Field - Philadelphia, PA
+Friday - 12:00 am - Lincoln Financial Field - Philadelphia, PA

 Friday - 06:00 pm - Lincoln Financial Field - Philadelphia, PA